je-suis-tm/quant-trading/README.md

 # Quant-trading

 This folder contains some quantitative trading strategies I found interesting.
-Mostly, they are momentum trading strategies.
+There are momentum trading, opening range breakout and statistical arbitrage strategies.
 Note that I only do historical data backtesting.
 My assumption is that all trades are frictionless.
-I also might include some strange ideas I came up with.
-There is no guarantee that any of them would make money in real market.
+I also might include some weird ideas I came up with.

 1.MACD oscillator